bpna/finalproj/README.md

 * Add MAKE PUBLIC button to entries
 * /user/<username> should display only entries marked as PUBLIC
 * Outline buttons (class="btn btn-outline-primary") are not loading properly even when using local bootstrap files

+### Bugs
+* Creating an entry longer than some number of characters and submitting, lost the end of the entry.
+Only the first 5439 characters were written.
+* ~~App currently 404's on every GET request for /static/static/bootstrap.css~~